hashicorp-services/tfm/README.md

 ]
 ```

-## Rename Workspaces in destination during a copy
+## Rename Workspaces in Destination During a Copy

 As part of the HCL config file (`/home/user/.tfm.hcl`), a list of `source-workspace-name=destination-workspace-name` can be provided. `tfm` will use this list when running `tfm copy workspace` to look at all workspaces in the source host and rename the destination workspace name.
 *NOTE: Using this configuration in your HCL config file will take precedence over the other Workspace List which only lists source workspace names.*